 Shikhar Bahl

 Feel free to contact me via email!
-You can reach me at sbahl2 -at- cs dot cmu dot edu
+You can reach me at shikharbahl24 -at- gmail dot com

 email / CV / Google Scholar / Twitter / GitHub